Bismuth subsalicylate (By mouth)

-- Ask your doctor before using this medicine if you are pregnant or breast feeding, or if you have diabetes, gout, or arthritis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, gout, arthritis, or bloody or black stools.

-- If your symptoms do not improve or if they get worse, call your doctor.
-If you still have diarrhea after you have been using this medicine for 2 days, stop using this medicine and call your doctor.
+- Call your doctor if your symptoms do not improve or if they get worse.
+If you still have diarrhea after you have been using this medicine for 2 days, stop using it and call your doctor.

 Possible Side Effects While Using This Medicine